livegnik/2way-poc-design/03-data/02-system-tables.md

-# System tables
+# 02. System tables

 ## 1. Purpose and scope

 This document defines the global system tables stored in the 2WAY backend SQLite database.
 These tables exist exactly once per node and are created during bootstrap before any application data is written.
-It does not define per app graph tables or schema semantics.
+It does not define per-app graph tables or schema semantics.
+Terminology is defined in [00-scope/03-definitions-and-terminology.md](../00-scope/03-definitions-and-terminology.md).

 This specification consumes and is constrained by the protocol contracts defined in: